sergiomgaspar/freecodecamp/README.md

 # FreeCodeCamp assets repo

-This repo was created to store static assets used in the FreeCodeCamp challenges.
+This repo was created to store static assets used in the FreeCodeCamp challenges along with the code used in the first backend exercises.

 ### Current projects